 Once the case is adjudicated, the judge decides the case's "disposition," in other words, whether the juvenile is guilty or not, and what the sentence should be.
 Judges must follow certain guidelines when sentencing, and must act in the best interest of the child.
 Unlike one of the goals in a typical adult criminal case, the purpose of a juvenile sentence is not to punish, but instead primarily to rehabilitate the juvenile so that he can go on to live a productive adult life.

 If you or someone you know is a minor facing delinquency proceedings or trial as an adult, it's critical to have a defense attorney experienced in minor-involved cases in your corner.
-With greater possibilities for rehabilitation and the clearing of a record, an attorney can not only protect the rights of a minor but also help set them up for a more successful adult life.
-You can speak with a seasoned criminal defense attorney near you and obtain a free review of your case.
+With greater possibilities for rehabilitation and the clearing of a record, an experienced defense attorney can not only protect the rights of a minor but also help set them up for a more successful adult life.